 In the UK dog owners reported an average lifespan of their miniature and toy poodles of 14.5 years.
 What better mark of good health than the leading cause of death being old age 39% of the time?

 With different size variations, you can get the right pet for your home or apartment with a Poodle for sure.
 Plus, they have hypoallergenic qualities so your health won’t suffer from a Poodle either.

 With a life expectancy of 12-15 years, you will have a long term friend with a Chihuahua.
-Some owners are even reporting longer life spans with increased attention to diet, vitamins, and multivitamins.
+Some owners are even reporting longer life spans with increased attention to diet and the addition of dog vitamins.

 If you take care of your Chihuahua your Chihuahua will take care of you!
 You can count on them to be one of the healthiest dogs, even with their pint-sized fun.